FuckinClown/GDI-GUI/README.md

 ## Compiler Errors

-Randomly you will get a compiler error, here are known fixes
+"Randomly" you will get a compiler error, here are known fixes

 if you get an error that is not on this list, please make a report and I will find a fix